Searching for the best things to do in Bratislava?

 Will you be visiting Bratislava, Slovakia?
-Perhaps while on a Danube River riverboat cruise, or backpacking or road tripping through Eastern Europe?
+Perhaps while on a Danube River riverboat cruise, backpacking, or road-tripping through Eastern Europe?

-19 Best Things To Do In Bratislava That You Do Not Want To Miss
+Things To Do In Bratislava: Top 19 Bratislava Attractions Not To Miss

 1) One Of The Most Popular Things To Do In Bratislava Is Visit Bratislava Castle